lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 - In the left-hand navigation pane, select the appropriate consortium and VISN tabs.
 - Click on the 'Clinic Selections' tab.

-### See SAY guide for narration details on generating file for Team (SP) Flow module
+### See SAY guide for narration details on making Clinic Selections for Team (SP) Flow module

 ### 2. Select and View Your Local Team Data